-Clothes irons are an indispensable device that we all have to use, even if it is for only a few hours per week.
+Clothes irons are an indispensable device that we all have to use, even for only a few hours per week.

-It is good to know the electricity usage and the electricity cost to make sure that there are no surprises once we receive the electricity bill.
+It is good to know the electricity usage and cost to ensure there are no surprises once we receive the electricity bill.

 TABLE OF CONTENTS – QUICK NAVIGATION

-To find out the electricity usage of a clothes iron, first, you need to know how many watts your iron consumes.
+To determine the electricity usage of a clothes iron, first, you must know how many watts your iron consumes.

 This information can be found on the clothes iron’s specifications label or by searching for it on the manufacturer’s website.

-Alternatively, if you are considering buying a new iron, that wattage can be found on the internet by browser search.
+Alternatively, if you are considering buying a new iron, that wattage can be found online by browser search.
 Just browse for the iron model followed by ‘wattage’ or ‘ power consumption.

 According to its specification label, our iron consumes 2,6 kWh.
 This is, 2,6 kW for every hour that it is in use.